The Buteyko Breathing Method

-Some smoking related diseases – BBT is also useful in chronic obstructive pulmonary disease (COPD), or emphysema.
-Some physiotherapists are using the technique to teach patients with COPD to breathe through their nose,which makes it almost impossible to hyperventilate.
+Some diseases related to smoking – BBT is also useful in chronic obstructive pulmonary disease (COPD), or emphysema.
+Some physiotherapists are using the technique to teach patients with COPD to breathe through their nose, which makes it almost impossible to hyperventilate.

-Other breathing problems – BBT also claims to be effective for other breathing-related conditions including sleep apnoea and hay fever, and also for migraine, although the evidence for this is mostly anecdotal.
+Other breathing problems – the BBT also claims to be effective for other breathing-related conditions including sleep apnoea, hay fever, and also for migraine, although the evidence for this is mostly anecdotal.

-Non-breathing related – the Buteyko method can even be used to treat chronic fatigue syndrome and reduce anxiety.
+Non-breathing related – the BBT can even be used to treat chronic fatigue syndrome and reduce anxiety.

 Will Buteyko breathing really help me?

 Medical trials have shown that the technique, when correctly used, can be effective at improving symptoms of asthma.
 One six month long trial in New Zealand found that people who tried the Buteyko technique reduced their use of reliever medication by 85 per cent, and inhaled steroids by 50 per cent.